heinervdm/QDeconz2MQTT/README.md

 If no authentification is needed, _username_ and _password_ need to be empty.
 The _version_ attribute excepts three values: 3 for MQTT 3.1, 4 for MQTT 3.1.1 and 5 for MQTT 5.0.
 If the MQTT connection is TLS encrypted the _usetls_ attribute should be set to true, false otherwise.
-If the _retain_ attribute is True, the reain bit will be set during publisching the data.
+If the _retain_ attribute is True, the retain bit will be set during publishing the data.

 ```INI
 [mqtt]